 Dating when you were in nursery group was a doddle.
 You smiled at a boy, he ran away and that was is it, he was your boyfriend and you his girlfriend.
 Love lasted till you smiled at another boy and he decided digging for worms was far more interesting than girls.

 Dating in the infant class was much the same as nursery.
 It was as quick, as fickle and as cute.

 Dating in primary school was where it got awkward and hard work.
-Hormones raced around bodies at different rates and no two days were the same mood.
-How any one put up with me as a moody teenager I will never understand?
+Hormones raced around bodies at different rates and no two days was the same mood.
+How anyone put up with me as a moody teenager I will never understand?
 Oh yeah that’s right …they didn’t.

 Dating in early adult life was when you thought you knew it all.
 There were no stresses of life and everything in our lives was centred on finding the one.
 Work or college was just the boring thing you did in the daytime and all you lived for was the weekend.
 Finding someone was relatively easy – pubs and clubs were the places to be: full to the brim they were.